prody/ProDy-website/tutorials/signdy/data.rst

 ===============================================================================

-The first step in signature dynamics analysis is to collect a set of related protein structures.
-This can be achieved by multiple routes.
-In this example, belonging to three main types: a query search of the PDB using BLAST or Dali, extraction of PDB IDs from the Pfam or CATH database, or input of a pre-defined list.
+The first step in signature dynamics analysis is to collect a set of related protein structures and build a :class:`.PDBEnsemble`.
+This can be achieved by multiple routes: a query search of the PDB using :func:`.blastPDB` or :func:`.searchDali`, extraction of PDB IDs from the Pfam or CATH database, or input of a pre-defined list.

 We demonstrate the Dali method here.
 The Pfam and CATH methods are still under development and the function :func:`blastPDB` is described in the `Structure Analysis Tutorial`_.

 We apply these methods to the type-I periplasmic binding protein domains, a group of protein structures originally found in bacteria for transport of solutes